hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Experiments
 -----------

 word2vec was published in 2013.
 Embedding models have come a long way since then. word2vec models could only operate on single words.
 I.e. a vector always represented a single word.
-Modern embedding models can operate on any text, so long as the text fits in the model's `context window <https://www.ibm.com/think/topics/context-window>_.
+Modern embedding models can operate on any text, so long as the text fits in the model's `context window <https://www.ibm.com/think/topics/context-window>`_.
 I.e. a vector can now represent a word, paragraph, section, document, set of documents, etc.

 The following experiments all follow this basic pattern:

-1. Start with the embedding of a full document.
+1. Start with the vector of a full document.

-2. Subtract the embedding of a single word.
+2. Subtract the vector of a single word.

-3. Add the embedding of a single word.
+3. Add the vector of a single word.

-I still don't really grok how it's possible to represent an entire document as a single embedding, let alone adding and subtracting a single-word embedding from a full-document embedding.
+I still don't really grok how it's possible to semantically represent an entire document as a single vector, let alone how adding and subtracting single-word vectors from full-document vectors works.
 But that will have to be a blog post for another day.

 .. _arithmetic-domain: